alexandregama/blog/content/ruby/30-ruby-coding-challenges-in-30-days/intro.md

 - If you're watching or reading this later, you can do that in 1 day of course :)
 - Just to organize: Integers, Strings, Arrays, and Hash Problems and Algorithms

-Hopefully you'll feel comfortable in solving problems like the famous Factorial and Fibonacci and not so famous Amicable Algorithm
+Hopefully, you'll feel comfortable in solving problems like the famous Factorial and Fibonacci and not so famous Amicable Algorithm

 Don't worry about the names, all the solutions will be simple